joelradon/ReelTalkBot/README.md

 updateCqaKnowledgebase(qna_pairs)

 ```
-This function will update the knowledge base by making a PATCH request to the CQA endpoint..
+This function will update the knowledge base by making a PATCH request to the CQA endpoint.

 ---